 From simple things like username conflicts to license fees, the new system will have its own set of rules and regulations.

-If, for example, your new system is Microsoft 365, how will that affect your data?
+If, for example, your new system is Google Workspace, how will that affect your data?
 If you’re moving from an old, physical server to the Cloud, will everything run as expected?

 And a migration can affect more than simply the data you intend to move.
 If you’re moving to a platform that already has data, you need to make sure everything is compatible.